adamiturabi/arabic-tutorial-book/docs/index.md

 In the above example, the base noun [غُلَامٍ]{.ar} is indefinite because it has the [n]{.trn}-mark\ [◌ٍ]{.ar} and because it does not prefixed by [ٱَلْ]{.ar}.
 Therefore we have translated it as "a boy".
 The annexe noun [كِتَاب]{.ar} has neither an [n]{.trn}-mark, nor the prefix [ٱَلْ]{.ar}.
-It is defined by the base noun.
+Its definiteness is, again, determined by the base noun.
 Because the base noun [غُلَامٍ]{.ar} is indefinite, therefore the annexe noun [كِتَاب]{.ar} is also indefinite.
 The entire annexation is indefinite.

 We will see soon, if [#allAh]{.trn2} wills, why the definiteness of the annexe noun is important.